-Copyright infringement is the act of without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the U.S. Code).
+Copyright infringement is the act of, without permission or legal authority, using or exercising one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the U.S. Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In file-sharing content, down-loading or uploading substantial parts of a copyrighted work without authority constitutes infringement.

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or statutory damages of not less than $750 and not more than $30,000 per work infringed.
 A court may award up to $150,000 per work infringed for willful infringement.
 A court can also assess others costs and attorneys' fees.
 Willful copyright infringement can also result in criminal penalties, including imprisonment up to 5 years and fines up to $250,000 per offense.
 For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov.